thinkocapo/replay/README.md

 ## TODO
 - type checking events from requests module sent to dump-request.go, as well as interceptions in middleware.go
-- decide how to handle the fact that they have 2 different request headers.
-I might need these.
-- CTL is preferred, but then need to do that in every SDK platform
+- Ignore: They have 2 different request headers? 'requests' lib vs whatever sentry_sdk is doing vs. Custom Transport Layer is preferred, but then need to do that in every SDK platform
-- might be better to focus on middleware.go, and find a way to not let it through to the on-prem instnace (disable the DSN for starters)
+- Focus: on middleware.go, and find a way to not let it through to the on-prem instance (disable the DSN for starters)
 - log the entire payload / persist it somewhere for ML

 - THOUGHT - could run this experiment inside of a Network where all http requests gets routed through a Proxy which can also read the request payloads,and have more of a flip-switch control for letting the requests through to my Sentry/localhost:9000 or not